4d/docs/website/translated_docs/es/code-editor/write-class-method.md

 - **Project forms**: Database project form names.
 When you double-click on a project form name, 4D inserts its while respecting the syntax: the form name is inserted between quotes.
 - **Table forms**: Database table and form names in the form of a hierarchical list.
 When you insert a form name into a method by double-clicking its name, 4D inserts it while respecting the syntax: the form name is inserted between quotes and is preceded by the name of the table and a semi-colon.
 Por ejemplo: [Table];"Form".
 - **Methods**: Database project method names.
 - **All folders**: Names of object folders and subfolders set in the database displayed in the form of a hierarchical list.
 Folders can be used to organize objects in a customized manner.
-They are managed from the Home Page of the Explorer.
+Se gestionan desde la página de inicio del Explorador.
 - **Folders** (submenu): Contents of the folder selected using the submenu.
 - **Macros**: Macro names defined for the database (see [Creating and using macros](#creating-and-using-macros)).
 - **Commands**: 4D language commands in alphabetical order.